 When dealing with your parent, you need to keep in mind how hard losing the keys can be for them.
 Unless they are willing to broach the topic on their own, you could be in for a difficult conversation.
 Be prepared for this.
 You should always be sensitive to their needs and their concerns.
 Your parent may be upset or they may push back on you when trying to take the keys away.

 If you are going to have the conversation about taking away your elderly parent’s driving privileges, you should come with solutions.
 Does your parent still drive to the grocery store?
 How are they going to get there going forward?
 Do they regularly visit friends or family using their car?
 What access to transportation can you offer?
 The practical issues that come with loss of driving privileges are typically far easier to fix than the emotional ones.
 Come to the conversation ready to help solve some of these problems.
 This will promote a smooth transition.

 Ultimately, the safety of your elderly parent and everyone else on the road is more important than hurt feelings.
 That is not to say that you should not take your elderly parent’s objections seriously — this issue should always be handled with care — but you may need to take away their keys over their objections.
 In the worst cases, you may even need to get your local Department of Motor Vehicles (DMV) involved.

 Do You Want to Learn More Your About Home Healthcare Options?

 We can help.
-At United Energy Workers Healthcare, our team is dedicated to providing no cost professional home care to EEOICPA and RECA beneficiaries.
+At United Energy Workers Healthcare and Four Corners Health Care, our team is dedicated to providing no cost professional home care to EEOICPA and RECA beneficiaries.
 We firmly believe that patients always come first.

 To learn more about our services or the home healthcare options that could be available to your elderly loved one, please do not hesitate to contact us today.
 We have locations across the United States.